open-oceans/pycoral/README.md

 ![pycoral_aoi-delete](https://user-images.githubusercontent.com/6677629/118433379-780be480-b6a0-11eb-8420-33708e4bac6a.gif)

 ### aoi-download
 The download tool can only be utilized for area of interest that have been saved to my areas.
 As such this tool utilizes either the AOI name or ID.
-This submits the reuqest and then waits for zipping to complete to then download a single zip files with all sources.
+This submits the request and then waits for zipping to complete to then download a single zip files with all sources.

 ![pycoral_aoi-download](https://user-images.githubusercontent.com/6677629/118433385-7e9a5c00-b6a0-11eb-87cd-d84b81960757.gif)